El Salvador Travel Advice

 El Salvador is a member of the United Nations, World Trade Organisation and numerous Central American Organisations.

 It enjoys bilateral relations with 12 countries including the United States of America who looks to promote the strengthening of the country’s democratic institutions, civilian police and economic growth amongst other long term goals.
 Further relations are enjoyed with Spain, Honduras and Taiwan.

-It is highly advised that you avoid public transport at all costs as armed robberies often take place on buses.
+The best travel advice for El Salvador is that it is highly advised that visitors avoid public transport at all costs, as armed robberies often take place on buses.
 You should be particularly aware of the bus stops that are located on Alameda Roosevelt Street and tin the area around del Mundo Square in the capital city.
 Such areas are particularly dangerous and unless absolutely necessary, avoided altogether.

 Carjacking and robbery from your car may take place along poorly lit, rural roads.
 It is advised that you do not travel after dark and always aim to travel in convoy if possible.
 Keep your doors and windows locked at all times and put your personal belongings out of sight.

 If you wish to travel by public transport, you should do so through reputable tour operators, or a reliable taxi company that has been recommended to you by tour operators or hotel staff.

 El Salvador is located in an active seismic zone and as such, the country frequently experiences tremors.
 Major earthquakes are sporadic, however they do occur so travellers are advised to familiarise themselves with the safety measures taken in the event of an earthquake.

 The rainy season in El Salvador runs between June and November, during which landslides and flooding can devastate the country and cause severe damage to infrastructure.
 You should monitor the local news and weather as regularly as possible.